tfpauly/draft-privacypass-for-tls/draft-pauly-privacypass-for-tls.md

 The `token` field uses the `Token` structure defined in {{PPAUTH, Section 2.1.1}}.

+Tokens are generally presented after receiving a challenge, but a client MAY include a token without having received a challenge if it has other out-of-band configuration to do so.

+## Handling Inability to Present Tokens

+Servers need to be able to detect when clients are unable to present a token after receiving a challenge.
+A client might be unable to present tokens because it has reached a token rate limit, because it does not have a way to generate tokens for the required token issuer, or simply because it does not support this specification.

+The RECOMMENDED approach to handle such cases is for the server to include a `cookie` extension ({{TLS13, Section 4.2.2}}) along with the challenge, and for clients to retry the handshake including the `cookie` extension, but not including the `privacy_pass_token` extension.
+Servers can then assume that the client received the challenge and was unable to generate a valid token.
+The policy for what servers do in such cases will be specific to the overall use case, and beyond the scope of this document.

 # Applicable Token Types {#applicable-types}

 This document is defined such that any Privacy Pass token type would be possible